-How successful a credit union is at making money affects its safety and soundness.
-A credit union can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the credit union better prepared to withstand economic trouble.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+Earnings can be retained by the credit union, increasing its capital cushion, or be used to deal with problematic loans, potentially making the credit union better able to withstand economic shocks.
+Credit unions that are losing money, however, are less able to do those things.

-The credit union had an earnings ratio of 6.00 percent in our test, better than the average for all credit unions, an indication that it's running ahead of its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, suggesting that it's outperforming its peers in this area.